SoccerNet/sn-tracking/README.md

 ```

 -->

+## Task description

+Multi-object tracking (MOT) aims at recovering trajectories of multiple objects in time by estimating object bounding boxes and identities in videos sequences.
+We consider two tasks: (1) a pure re-identification task that considers ground-truth detections (task of the first challenge), or (2) a complete tracking task that expects detecting the objects of interest from the raw video (task for benchmarking and future challenges).

+So for the first challenge, one may use the provided ground-truth bounding boxes and focus only on the association task.

+The object classes are not taken into account in this challenge or the evaluation.
+The object to retrieve are among the following classes: players, goalkeepers, referees, balls and any other human entering the field.

+For our benchmark and challenge, we consider HOTA as the main metric.
+More specifically, this metric can be decomposed into two components: DetA and AssA, focusing on detection and association accuracy, respectively.

 ## Benchmark Implementations

 This repository will soon contain several [benchmarks](Benchmarks) for the tracking task.
 You can use these codes to build upon our methods and improve the performances.